carpeliam/at-journal-2024/src/entries/at-day-111-osgood-tentsite-to-wildcat-river-stealth-tentsite.md

 sleep: Tent
 mood: 🙂
 ---
-Planned to shuttle into Gorham with Java and Stumbles, but met a trail angel/fan of Waffles /son s YouTube channel who gave me and others some homemade blueberry pie and a ride into town, a ride to Walmart, then a ride back to the trailhead.
+Planned to shuttle into Gorham with Java and Stumbles, but met a trail angel/fan of Waffles /son's YouTube channel who gave me and others some homemade blueberry pie and a ride into town, a ride to Walmart, then a ride back to the trailhead.
 I hiked on to Carter Hut, but they were already full for Work For Stay, so they suggested I hike down the Wildcat River trail, and there was a tent stealth spot just after where the Forest